stijink/homescreen/README.md

 ## Configuration

-The API requires a configuration file called `config.php`.
+The API requires a configuration file called `config.json` which is located in api/config/.
 This is not included with this repository.
-But to get started you can copy the existing template `config.php.dist` over to `config.php`.
+But to get started you can copy the existing template `api/config/config.dist.json` over to `api/config/config.json`.
 From there on you can start to modify the configuration to your needs.

 ## Development Setup